IrisShaders/glsl-transformer/docs/development.md

 ### Generic Type Parameters

-Generic type parameters are named with the follwing rules:
+Generic type parameters are named with the following rules:

 - `N` for `extends ASTNode`
 - `C` for `extends ParserRuleContext`
 - `T` for `extends ParseTree`
-- `Child` for `extends ASTNode` if it's the child parameter of an `ASTNode` sub class
+- `Child` for `extends ASTNode` if it's the child parameter of an `ASTNode` subclass
 - `J` for `extends JobParameters`
 - `E` for extending some kind of Enum
 - `R` for some other return type